 Because I know you’re humming it already… here you go.
 (Edited: because someone did not enjoy my play on words)

 The topic at hand is building up a defensive carbine.
-Outline a purchase priority in order to maximize your dollars spent and minimize spending overlap.
+Outline the purchase priority in order to maximize your dollars spent and minimize spending overlap.

 Twice spent money on items like triggers, sights, slings, handguards, and other ancillary equipment.
 Items you are able to change and are likely to change on any specific firearm as you want to upgrade new personal gear.

-These changes, if and when made, must place the carbine better into its intended role.
+These changes, if and when made, must enhance the carbine in its intended role.
 The litmus test, how much did an item improve the gun in performing its overall role?
 This is a game of financial diminishing returns, be warned.
-However the only one you need to justify the cost too is yourself and if it passes the ‘in role improvement’ consideration it can be justified in this regard.
+However, the only one you need to justify the cost too is yourself and if it passes the ‘in role improvement’ consideration it can be justified.

-A minimalist set up covers the basic requirements with little or no cost into force multiplicative equipment.
+A minimalist set up covers the basic requirements with little cost into force multiplicative equipment.